DiogoMBaltazar/Ensembled-AI-Trading-System/readME.md

 Models will be trained according available data on DB and will be ensembled.

-Also, a GUI is also being configured (built using PyQT5) for visual assistance where you can see a live P&L graph, models training and performance and order log.
+Furthermore, a GUI is also being configured (built using PyQT5) for visual assistance where you can see a live P&L graph, models training and performance and order log.
 Tick interval for data to be downloaded can also be configured here

 ![GUI PIC](images/Capture.PNG)